Menu

 History

-The American Board of Fluency and Fluency Disorders was the first clinical specialty program approved by the American Speech-Language-Hearing Association in 1998.
+The American Board of Stuttering, Cluttering, and Fluency Disorders was the first clinical specialty program approved by the American Speech-Language-Hearing Association in 1998.
 The idea of a specialty program was driven by the need to give consumers access to professionals with advanced knowledge and skills, and to educate and recognize expert clinicians.

 The specialty program, initially known as the Specialty Board on Fluency Disorders, came into being through the efforts of both professionals and consumers.
 It was championed by ASHA’s Special Interest Division 4, Fluency and Fluency Disorders, with support from the National Stuttering Association and the Stuttering Foundation of America.
 Some of the key people involved included Eugene and Crystal Cooper, Hugo Gregory, Oliver Bloodstein, Glyndon and Jeanna Riley, and Dean Williams.